 9. Calphalon Signature – Consumer Reports Favorite

 We have also reviewed its classic twin set above.
-The 10-inches pan we are reviewing belongs to its signature collection.
+The 10-inches pan we reviewed belongs to its signature collection.
 While the previous classic set was more affordable, the signature style pan is worth the splurge.

 There is a difference in their construction too.
 Both Calphalon pans have a hard-anodized exterior, but their signature style pan has a three-layer inner coating that makes it more resilient, long-lasting, and sturdy.